jcolag/Uxuyu/README.md

 {
   "backgroundColor": "black", // This can be any color recognized in CSS "cachePosts": false,        // Store posts in the database for offline
-                              // access, if set to true "fontFamily": null,         // Again, like CSS "fontSize": 18,             // This number is in pixels; other units at your
+                              // access, if set to true (see below) "fontFamily": null,         // Again, like CSS "fontSize": 18,             // This number is in pixels; other units at your
                               // own risk